For development and testing, BitPay users can access test.bitpay.com, a mirror of our production site running on testnet.

 Find a testnet faucet and paste your testnet wallet address into the request form provided.
 We recommend the following testnet faucets:

 Select the send option for the testnet faucet, then return to your wallet to see the newly deposited test funds!

-In order to recycle your test coins, set your test.bitpay.com settlement address to your testnet wallet's receiving address (note: most testnet bitcoin addresses begin with the prefix
+In order to recycle your Bitcoin testnet coins, set your test.bitpay.com settlement address to your testnet wallet's receiving address (note: most testnet Bitcoin addresses begin with the prefix

 n rather than the prefix